NFYK12009U Astronomical Data Processing

 These competences also lay the background for further expansion of the competences to more advanced and complex data processing techniques.

-Steve B. Howell: Handbook of CCD Astronomy, 2nd Edition (Cambridge Observing Handbooks for Research Astronomers)
+Steve B. Howell: Handbook of CCD Astronomy (Cambridge Observing Handbooks for Research Astronomers).
+See the Absalon pages for the ISBN no.

 Linux: the X11 environment is standard and runs automatically.